partmor/SDC-Path-Planning/README.md

 * `sensor_fusion`: A 2D vector of all sensed cars in the same side of the track, and their attributes: unique ID, *x* position in map coordinates [meters], *y* position in map coordinates [meters], *x* velocity [m/s], *y* velocity [m/s], *s* position in Frenet coordinates [meters], *d* position in Frenet coordinates [meters].

+### Additional details about the simulator

+* The ego vehicle uses a perfect controller and will visit every `(x, y)` point it receives in the path every 0.02 seconds.
+Hence, the spacing of the points determines the speed of the car.
+The vector going from a point to the next one in the planned trajectory dictates the angle of the car.
+Acceleration both in the tangential and normal directions are measured, along with the jerk (rate of change of total acceleration).

+* There is some latency between the start of a planning cycle by the simulator and the path planner returning a path.
+With *fairly* optimized code this should take around one to three time steps (~ 60 ms).
+During this delay the simulator will continue visiting points from the latest path it was provided.
+This is important to consider in order to generate smooth paths.

 ---

 ## Dependencies